stefanmueller74/SEBC-1/SEBC-master/installation/labs/2_replica_working.md

     create database sentry DEFAULT CHARACTER SET utf8;
     grant all on sentry.* TO 'sentry'@'%' IDENTIFIED BY 'sentry_password';

+    ## Oozie database
+    create database oozie DEFAULT CHARACTER SET utf8;
+    grant all on oozie.* TO 'oozie'@'%' IDENTIFIED BY 'oozie_password';

+    ## HUE database
+    create database hue DEFAULT CHARACTER SET utf8;
+    grant all on hue.* TO 'hue'@'%' IDENTIFIED BY 'hue_password';

     ## Results
     MariaDB> show databases